cdparks/lambda-machine/README.md

 ## Who?

 Me, [Chris Parks][me], hi, hello, how are you?
-HMU if you have questions, comments, or, like, really good sandwich recipes.
+Let me know if you have questions, comments, or, like, really sandwich recipes.

 [screenshot]: https://raw.githubusercontent.com/cdparks/lambda-machine/main/static/images/lambda-machine.png
 [lambda-machine]: https://lambda-machine.com